yossef-ashraf/Design-Patterns/README.md

     Review the code and documentation to understand how to implement each design pattern.

 3. **Running Examples Locally:**
-    It is recommended to download the project and run it locally to try the codes yourself.
+    It is recommended to download the project and run it locally to try the code yourself.

 ## Running the Project with Docker